 Improved Chewing Function: Due to the lack of permanent anchorage, removable dentures can move or slip while eating, therefore making eating a difficult and less than desirable task.
 The ability to chew foods improves dramatically with dental implants.

 Improved Taste Sensation: A complete upper removable denture covers the entire roof of the mouth.
 Your tongue and the roof of your mouth are covered with thousands of tiny taste buds.
 Once the roof of the mouth is covered with the removable denture, food becomes less easy to taste, more difficult to sample and enjoy.
 With an implant-supported prosthesis, the roof of the mouth is not covered and food can be tasted by all the taste receptors in the mouth.

-Long Lasting: With proper care, implants can last a lifetime.
+Long Lasting: With proper care, implants can be the best long term solution..